srid/srid/nixos-mod.md

 - The Twitter poll concludes with \~60% being _against_ the ban.[^br]

-- Following Srid’s ban, David Arnold, [Timothy DeHerrera](https://twitter.com/sridca/status/1724969147354788000), Taylor Gunnoe [initiates discussion on mod accountability](https://discourse.nixos.org/t/moderation-team-accountability-issues/35482)
+- Following Srid’s ban, David Arnold, [Timothy DeHerrera](https://twitter.com/sridca/status/1724969147354788000), Taylor Gunnoe [[nixos-mod/accountability|initiates discussion on mod accountability]].

   - [Graham Christensen](https://twitter.com/grhmc) of Determinate Systems finds a nicer way to [tell people](https://twitter.com/sridca/status/1724840862289408221) who may feel threatened by the mod actions to fuck off (as it were) and start their own community/project.